catapultcase/JunctionRelay/README.md

 **Current Alpha:** [Junction Relay v0.3.7-Alpha](https://github.com/catapultcase/JunctionRelay/releases)

+- As a beta release, the code is currently unsigned – the application will be submitted for code signing certification when v1.0 launches.
-- Windows Defender false positives are possible/likely.
-Even if false positive doesn't occur, it's likely you'll need to unblock the DLLs contained in the folders DataSources, DataSourceTargetCombos and DataTargets.
+• Windows Defender false positives are possible/likely.
+• Even if a false positive doesn’t occur, it’s likely you’ll need to unblock the DLLs contained in the folders DataSources, DataSourceTargetCombos, and DataTargets.
+This can be done by right-clicking on a DLL, selecting Properties, and pressing ‘Unblock’.

 **Known bugs:**